-MASPAWIO provides access to marine spatial datasets, providing layers useful for marine spatial planning, management and research, from multiple primary and secondary sources, and contributing compiled information into other regional and global repositories.
+MASPAWIO (Marine Spatial Atlas for the Western Indian Ocean) provides access to a range of marine spatial datasets, presenting layers valuable for marine spatial planning, management, and research.
+These datasets originate from a mix of primary and secondary sources, with MASPAWIO compiling and contributing information to regional and global repositories.

 Content developed on MASPAWIO will be pushed to end-user regional and global resources such as the Africa Marine Atlas, Nairobi Convention Clearing House Mechanisms, OBIS and GBIF, to maximize access to data from the WIO for multiple purposes.
 Mechanisms for accomplishing this will include the use of the Integrated Publishing Toolkit (IPT), generating data publications, and making this workflow accessible to researchers and partners within the WIO to improve visibility and use of their data.